 Many business owners wonder about the benefit of having a presence on Twitter.
 They want to know if it’s worth the time to post content on another social media platform.
 We say, it’s important for businesses to be on Twitter!
-There’s a ton of opportunity for businesses to build relationships with new customers and current fans.
+And you can thrive there with these essential Twitter tips for businesses.
+There’s a ton of opportunity for businesses to build relationships with new customers and current fans on Twitter.

 Twitter users are on the platform to get information and news, start and join conversations and connect with the brands and businesses they love.
-Don’t miss out on the opportunity to engage with consumers on one of the key social media platforms they use every day.
+Don’t miss out on the opportunity to use these Twitter tips for businesses to engage with consumers on one of the key social media platforms they use every day.

 1. Tweet original content